 Ellipses are the three dots “…” showing that something has been omitted from a larger text.

-For the current iteration of the project called No Such Place as America, I am collaborating with Patricia Kelly, Founder Ebony Horsewomen, and local law enforcement in Hartford CT to perform a collective action against gun violence.
-The performance site under consideration is the historical Colt Arms factory site, which is currently being converted to a theme park.
+For the current iteration of the project called No Such Place as America, I am collaborating with Patricia Kelly, the Founder of Ebony Horsewomen, and local law enforcement in Hartford CT to create a series of performance workshops using equine therapy to facilitate non-verbal communication and conflict management.

 Contemporary social advocates featured in the project’s portrait series:

 Fatima Rojas, spokesperson for Unidad Latina en Accion

 Barbara Fair, Secretary of the Greater New Haven American Civil Liberties Union

 Patricia Kelly, Founding Director of Ebony Horsewomen, Hartford

 Carol Burkhart-Lyons, Founding Director of the Naugatuck Valley Project, Waterbury